iamkirankumaryadav/Library/Statistics/Statistics.md

 ### Causality
 - Relationship between the **cause** and its **effect**.
-- One variable affects other variable ( Temperature affect icecream sale | Sale of icecream is more in summer )
+- One variable affects other variables ( Temperature affect ice cream sale | Sale of ice cream is more in summer )

 ### R Squared | R<sup>2</sup>